 Humble Beginnings in the Roaring ’20s

-This parade is still recognized as the oldest and one of the largest in the country, however, the origianal name of Gimbels Thanksgiving Day Parade has changed several times over since the company was taken over and is known today as the Philidephia Thanksgiving Day Parade.
+This parade is still recognized as the oldest and one of the largest in the country, however, the original name of Gimbels Thanksgiving Day Parade has changed several times over since the company was taken over and is known today as the Philadelphia Thanksgiving Day Parade.

 Another legendary retailer, J.L.
 Hudson’s, also debuted a holiday parade in downtown Detroit in 1924 – the same year as the Macy’s Thanksgiving Parade.
-America’s Thanksgiving Parade is the offical start of holiday season in the Motor City with its annual two-mile route down historic Woodward Avenue.
+America’s Thanksgiving Parade is the official start of holiday season in the Motor City with its annual two-mile route down historic Woodward Avenue.